one-among-us/data/people/Proselyte093/page.en.md

 However, they still supported theirselves by viewing good things in a long term, incuding their favourite games, cute animals, and colourful illustrations.
 When our friends fell in anxiety, they would generously give their warm hug.

 Until early November, they still thought that curing depression before their birthday.
 Unfortunally, their mental symptoms gradully overflowed.
-In an evening, they went out after taking medicine, then departed due to hypothermia at that night.
+In an evening, they chose to depart silently, and stayed in the long cold night forever.

 "Death is not the end of life, but oblivion is."
 This is what Proselyte wrote for [Qi](https://one-among.us/profile/qiqi233345) to remember her.
 This is also a quote sentence showed on the main page of "One Among Us".
 We will never forget you, who are gentle and tough.
 Rest well, Proselyte.